romainlafarguette/romainlafarguette.github.io/_pages/research.md

 trading venue, by as much as one-third.*

-### Understanding Household Savings in China: the Role of the Housing Market & Borrowing Constraints (2013) [MPRA Paper 44611](https://ideas.repec.org/p/pra/mprapa/44611.html)
+### Understanding Household Savings in China: the Role of the Housing Market &
+Borrowing Constraints (2013)

-With  Matthieu  Bussière (Banque  de  France),  Yannick Kalantzis  (Banque  de France) and Terry Sicular (Western Ontario)
+[MPRA Paper 44611](https://ideas.repec.org/p/pra/mprapa/44611.html) with Matthieu Bussière (Banque de France), Yannick Kalantzis (Banque de
+France) and Terry Sicular (Western Ontario)

 *This  paper  examines  the  role   of  rising  housing  prices  and  borrowing